 Do babies refuse to nurse or eat when teething?

 Sometimes the suction motion involved in nursing or bottle-feeding can cause your babies’ gums to feel worse.
 Try massaging his gums and then see if he will nurse or take a bottle.
 Don’t give up!
-Try the methods listed above and it might just be all it takes for him to feel better and ready to drink/eat.
+Try the methods listed above and it might just be all it takes for your baby to feel better and ready to drink/eat.
 Talk to your doctor if this becomes an issue.

 What are the worst teeth to cut?